Getting Started

 Cache

-The Cartesian Outpost requires a Redis or Valkey cache instance for any production installation that includes more than one Outpost instance.
-The cache stores information regarding user session states.
-Data stored in the cache is not production-critical if lost, but it is required for the correct operation of the Outpost.
+The Cartesian Outpost requires a Redis or Valkey cache instance.
+The cache stores information regarding user session states and is required for the correct operation of the Outpost.
+Data stored in the cache is not production-critical if lost.

 If you have an existing cache cluster you can use it with the Cartesian Outpost, or you can install a new cache instance.
 You can also use managed Redis-compatible cache solutions such as Amazon ElastiCache or Azure Cache.